prahaladsharma/Chat_Flutter_app/README.md

 # flutter_app

-Flutter demo for using Model classes.
+Flutter demo for using Generic classes.
 ## Getting Started

 This project is a starting point for a Flutter application.